-Based on thousands of suggestions from racers and race sponsors since 2104, we’ve built nine features that make virtual races real, keeping virtual race participants psychologically invested.
+Based on thousands of suggestions from racers and race sponsors since 2014, we’ve built out nine features that make virtual races real, keeping virtual race participants psychologically invested.

 1) Custom route for a virtual race